Madame Tussauds Amsterdam - The Big Overview

 Tip – Reduced admission with a City Pass

-These were the most important information at a glance.
-Read on and find out how to get to Madame Tussauds and what our favorite characters are.
-In the end, we have summarized the exciting story of Madame Tussauds for you.
+That was the most important information at a glance.
+In the next part, you'll learn how to get to Madame Tussauds and what our favorite characters are.
+Finally, we have summarized the exciting history of Madame Tussaud's for you.

 Your Tour Recommendations